 Have I applied for HUD if I complete a Section 8 application online?HUD in itself is not a rental assistance program.
 HUD is the federal agency that provides the funding for Section 8 housing.
 There is no HUD application per se.
 HUD housing is multifamily complexes that are privately owned and subsidized by the federal government.
-HUD homes are available to people that want to apply for section 8 and have incomes at or below 30% or 50% of the area median income, and some buildings are reserved specifically for elderly or disabled renters or people who are currently without a permanent address who are seeking housing.
+HUD homes are available to people that want to apply for Public Housing or Section 8 and have incomes at or below 30% or 50% of the area median income, and some buildings are reserved specifically for elderly or disabled renters or people who are currently without a permanent address who are seeking housing.
 Generally, private owners hire companies to manage the properties.
 HUD inspections occur regularly to ensure housing quality and tenant income must be certified annually.
 Tenants are required to report all changes to household members and income to the management promptly.
 All household members receiving a subsidy are required to prove legal residency under section 8 and HUD rules.
 You can read HUD rules directly at HUD Occupancy Requirements of Subsidized Multifamily Housing Programs.

 Most PHA's administer 2 (two) programs.
 The Housing Choice Voucher program is for those that would like to apply for section 8.
 The Housing Developments owned, managed and maintained by the PHA are referred to as Conventional Housing, or Low Rent Public Housing.
 There are 572 Conventional units in the City of Ventura, ranging in size from 0 bedrooms to 4 bedrooms.
 The established rent is approximately 30% of residents adjusted income.
 Site specific section 8 application is not accepted.
 The Section 8 Housing Voucher Program is a rental subsidy program administered by this agency.
 Qualified families in this program are selected from the waiting list, certified, briefed on the requirements of the program and allowed to locate their own decent safe and sanitary housing.
 Rents are controlled by Fair Market Rents as established by HUD.
 The tenant’s portion of the rent payable to the owner is based on 30% of the family’s adjusted gross income.
 The Housing Authority subsidizes the difference between the tenant’s portion and the actual rent.
 The Fair Housing Act prohibits discrimination in housing because of race, color, national origin, religion, sex or handicap.

 Rental assistance programs can be applied for by filling out a Section 8 application.
 What does the Section 8 program do?
 The Section 8 program provides payments to owners of USDA-financed Rural Rental Housing or Farm Labor Housing projects on behalf of low-income tenants unable to pay their full rent.
-Who may apply for section 8?
+Who may apply for section 8 online?
 Project owners as part of their Rural Rental Housing or Farm Labor Housing new construction financing applications Projects must be established on a nonprofit or limited profit basis Rental Assistance can only be provided for apartments in new or existing Rural Rental Housing and Farm Labor Housing financed properties.
 How may funds be used?
 Payments are made on behalf of the tenants and become part of the property’s income, which pays operational expenses.
 The Section 8 application must be completed to be eligible.
 Who may receive assistance?
 Properties with low- or very low-income (1) tenants qualify to receive assistance.
 Properties with very low-income tenants receive first priority.
 How do we get started?
 Section 8 rental Assistance is coupled with an application for new construction financing under the Rural Rental Housing or Farm Labor Housing programs.
 To apply, project owners should contact their local RD office.
 Who can answer questions?
 Contact your local RD office or you can find Rural Rental Properties.
 What governs this program?
 Code of Federal Regulation, 7 CFR 3560-Subpart F This program is authorized by Title V of the Housing Act of 1949 NOTE: Because citations and other information may be subject to change please always consult the program instructions listed in the section above titled "What Law Governs this Program?"
 You may also contact for assistance.
 (1) Very-low- and low-income: Very-low-income is below 50% of area median income; low-income is 50-80% of area median income.
-Once the screening process is completed for a section 8 application, SAHA will present the family with a voucher, and the family can begin their search for a unit of appropriate size, determined during the eligibility process.
+Once the screening process is completed for a section 8 application online, SAHA will present the family with a voucher, and the family can begin their search for a unit of appropriate size, determined during the eligibility process.
 Once the family has located a unit of their choice, they must submit all required documents for review and approval.
 SAHA then determines if the owner’s proposed rent is reasonable and verifies that the family’s portion of the rent does not exceed 40% of their monthly income.
 Inspection: The unit will then be scheduled for a Housing Quality Standards (HQS) inspection.
 Upon completion and approval of these items, the family can move into their new home the date the unit passes inspection.
 How the Section 8 Housing Choice Voucher Office of Inspections Works: In order to provide for decent, safe and sanitary conditions in all subsidized homes, SAHA conducts annual inspections on 100% of all housing units.
 In addition to housing quality standards inspections, random quality control inspections are conducted on at least 10% of our entire housing stock to ensure program compliance and to confirm that repairs are consistent within current industry standards.
 For more information, call (210) 477-6148 or 477-6149, Fax: 477-6147.
 How long a wait for Section 8 and subsidized housing?
 Due to limited funding and voucher availability, applicants should expect to remain on the waiting list for approximately three to five years.
 The Annual Recertification process: Families on the Housing Choice Voucher Program must meet continued eligibility for housing under HUD/SAHA guidelines to include appropriate unit size, and monthly rent based on family income, and household composition.
 Hiram Lewis and the Consolidation Program have nothing to do with the government funded section 8 housing program.
 SAHA utilizes the Enterprise Income Verification (EIV) system to validate income information reported by participants in both the public housing and Section 8 programs.
 The EIV system electronically utilizes independent sources, such as those maintained by the Social Security Administration, State Wage Information Collection Agencies, and private vendors, to confirm income figures provided at application and re-certification.
 Knowingly underreporting income may result in the assessment of back charges, termination of assistance, and/or prosecution through the District Attorney’s office.
 Changes of Income and/or Family Composition - All changes in family income must be reported to SAHA within 10 business days of the occurrence.
 The family must inform SAHA of the birth, adoption or court-awarded custody of a child within 15 days.
 The family must request SAHA approval to add any other family member as an occupant of the unit.
 Failure to report changes can result in retroactive rent increases or lease terminations.
 After completing a section 8 application, one can be on a waiting list for several years.
 Requests for Transfer- All requests for emergency, unit size, and/or reasonable accommodation transfers should be directed to the SAHA office for verification or documentation to ensure compliance with regulations.

 Do I qualify to complete a Section 8 housing application?